natashachristopher/ApplStock/README.md

 # ApplStock
-Use ML to predict end of day stocks
+Use ML to predict end of day stocks.